dillonbrady/hiphopmusic/README.md

 Download and unzip the file.

-Load music_album_js.html is the browser.
+Select music_album_js.html from your downloads and load in the browser.